MahyarRezazadeh/pdf_to_csv/README.md

 ## Overview

-This Python script extracts text data from PDF files by converting them into images and then using Optical Character Recognition (OCR) with `pytesseract`.
+This Python script extracts text data from old PDF books by converting them into images and then using Optical Character Recognition (OCR) with `pytesseract`.
 The script is particularly designed to process historical documents that contain names and places in a two-column format.

 ## Features